Thirty Years of Adonis: Production

 Although some of the scenes were unmistakably filmed in casinos in Macau, the streets of Hong Kong and temples in Thailand, Thirty Years of Adonis purportedly blurs geographical boundaries by portraying characters speaking different languages and practising different cultures.
-In addition, the background of the protagonist Ke—born in Shandong and working in a Peking Opera troupe—further confers a sense of universality upon the social issues the film touches on.
+In addition, the background of the protagonist Ke—born in Shandong and working in a Beijing Opera troupe—further confers a sense of universality upon the social issues the film touches on.

 Languages

 In the movie, four languages are spoken: Hokkien, Mandarin, Cantonese and English.